 Restaurants are struggling with labour shortages

-The relatively abrupt news that more restaurants across Quebec would be permitted to reopen on March 8 left several business owners scrambling to hire and train new staff within a five-day period.
+The relatively abrupt news that more restaurants across Quebec would be permitted to reopen on March 8 left several business owners scrambling to hire and train new staff within five days.
 Social media and Emploi-Québec were alight with job postings, with several restaurants opting to delay the reopening they had desperately been waiting for.
 Kassandra Mainville, the co-owner of pizzeria Nina in Quebec City, told Radio-Canada that finding skilled labour was proving difficult, with many workers having reoriented their careers outside of the industry.

 Indoor dining regulations have been revised

 When the provincial government first announced that restaurants in orange zones would be permitted to reopen with restrictions, among them was a cap of two adults (plus however many minor children) allowed to be seated at a table.
 However, the Ministry of Health has since amended that rule to allow any number of adults living under the same roof to dine together.
-This means a group of three or more roommates, and parents living with legal-aged children, may now dine out together in certain parts of Quebec.
+This means a group of three or more roommates and parents living with legal-aged children may now dine out together in certain parts of Quebec.